jpabadir/pace-c/functional-requirements-v1.md

 FR21.
 Mentors who validate their email address will be able to login, however, they will not be able to view any mentees until an admin approves their account.

 FR22.
-Admins will be able to approve mentors through the mentorship portal
+Admins will be able to approve mentors through the mentorship portal.

 FR23.
 Mentees should be able to select Mentors they want to work with from the ones that they matched with.
 This would appear under a heading titled “Current Mentors”.